Objectives and Key Results (OKRs)

 VP Engineering) of the person who is directly responsible or the name of the team responsible.

 Objective as 1 sentence.is a pithy, informal summary of the objective, not an exhaustive and precise definition or description of the implementation.
-Each objective is indicated in bold, and is nested in line with the key results for it’s parent objective.
 For example:

 Automate time-consuming ops and support tasks.